yoheimuta/protolint/README.md

 protolint .                                 # same as "protolint lint ."
 protolint lint -config_dir_path=path/to .   # search path/to for .protolint.yaml
-protolint lint -fix .                       # automatically fix some of the problems reported by some rules protolint list                              # list all current lint rules being used
+protolint lint -fix .                       # automatically fix some of the problems reported by some rules protolint lint -v .                         # with verbose output to investigate the parsing error protolint list                              # list all current lint rules being used
 ```